EstherMax05/ParseTagram/README.md

-# Parstagram
+# ParseTagram
 This is an Instagram clone with a custom Parse backend that allows a user to post photos, view a global photos feed, and add comments!
 The following functionality is completed:

 - [x] User can pull to refresh.
 - [ ] User can load past tweets infinitely.